Protocentral/HealthyPi/README.md

 ![Enable Serial Port]
 (https://github.com/Protocentral/HealthyPi/blob/master/Processing/Final-Output/reboot.png)

-### 3 : Disable onboard Pi3 Bluetooth and restore UART0/ttyAMA0
+###Step 3 : Disable onboard Pi3 Bluetooth and restore UART0/ttyAMA0

 As the ProtoCentral's Healthy Pi Hat communicates with the Raspberry Pi board via GPIO 14/15 which on the Model B, B+ and Pi2 is mapped to UART0.
 However on the Pi3 these pins are mapped to UART1 since UART0 is now used for the bluetooth module.
 As UART1 is not stable because it is dependent to clock speed which can change with the CPU load, we have to disable the Bluetooth module and map UART1 back to UART0 (tty/AMA0).